-- (i) that the publication of the Notice of Intent that a draft BSIP Enhanced Partnership Scheme for West Yorkshire has been prepared (subject to feedback from the Department for Transport) be approved. - (ii) that progression though the subsequent statutory milestones in relation to the Scheme, including operator objection period, consultation and making the Scheme be approved. - (iii) that arrangements to progress the implementation of the cheaper fares proposal in consultation with the Mayor and Chair of Transport Committee be agreed.
+- (i) that the publication of the Notice of Intent that a draft BSIP Enhanced Partnership Scheme for West Yorkshire has been prepared (subject to feedback from the Department for Transport) be approved. - that progression though the subsequent statutory milestones in relation to the Scheme, including operator objection period, consultation and making the Scheme be approved. - (iii) that arrangements to implement the cheaper fares proposal proceed in consultation with the Mayor and Chair of Transport Committee be agreed.